numgeom/dockerfiles/octave-notebook/README.md

 To install Docker for your platform (Windows, MacOS, Linux, cloud platforms, etc.), follow the instructions at [docker.com](https://docs.docker.com/engine/getstarted/step_one/).

-Once you have Docker installed, you can start Jupyter Notebook using the following command in the directory where you want to store your notebooks:
+Once you have Docker installed, you can start Jupyter Notebook using the following command in the directory that contains your notebook (e.g., octave-intro.ipynb):
 ```
-    docker-notebook octave
+    docker-notebook -i octave-notebook octave-intro.ipynb
 ```

-where the `docker-notebook` script can be downloaded at <https://github.com/numgeom/dockerfiles/raw/master/docker-notebook>.
+The `docker-notebook` script can be downloaded at <https://github.com/numgeom/dockerfiles/raw/master/docker-notebook>.

 ## Running Jupyter Notebook with Docker Toolbox